ErezLevip/Ubotrade/README.md

 # Ubotrade

-I'm new to golang and this is my first real application using GO.

-Ubotrade is a microservices based crypto currency trader (still under development).
+Ubotrade is a microservices based crypto currency trader.

 I created the project to experience the language and to have a deeper understanding of some patterns such as middlewares and SOA.